akoinesjr/find_store/README.md

 # Find Store

-find_store.py will locate the nearest store (as the vrow flies) from store-locations.csv, print the matching store address, as well as the distance to that store.
+find_store.py will locate the nearest store (as the crow flies) from store-locations.csv, print the matching store address, as well as the distance to that store.